-Thanks to advances in user interfaces, computational power and display tech, infotainment systems have become exceptional across the board, but this is our guide to the best of the best — the rock stars of the premium infotainment world.
+Thanks to advances in user interfaces, computational power and display tech, infotainment systems have become exceptional across the board.
+These, though, are the best of the best — the rock stars of the infotainment world.

 History of the Infotainment System

 In-car audio, navigation and vehicle-control centers have come a long way in just the last decade.
-At around the turn of the 21st century, onboard information systems in cars were bland, uninspired LCD interfaces that were limited as much by the quality of the display hardware as they were by the division of all the systems it aimed to control.
-So in most cases, you had only rudimentary graphics, little color and not much to control outside of primitive, CD-based navigation and audio systems.
+At around the turn of the 21st century, onboard information systems in cars were bland, uninspired LCD interfaces limited as much by the quality of the display hardware as they were by the division of all the systems it aimed to control.
+In most cases, you had rudimentary graphics, little color — and little to control outside of primitive, CD-based navigation and audio systems.
 But throughout the Aughts, vehicle systems grew more integrated, and the interfaces used to access them more advanced.